Cascades in the dynamics of affine interval exchange transformations: Introduction.

+Note that the Cantor set $\Lambda_{\Gamma}$ has nothing to do with the one described in Theorem \ref{thm2}.
+The latter is a subset of $\Omega_{\Gamma}$.

-\subsection{Affine Rauzy-Veech induction.}
+\subsubsection{Affine Rauzy-Veech induction.}

-A careful look at the Figure \ref{disco2} gives that the study of the dynamics of the directional foliations for $\theta \in I$ reduces to the understanding of the dynamics of contracting affine $2$-intervals transformations.
-We use in Section \ref{secgendir} an adapted form of Rauzy-Veech induction to show that
+The study of the directional foliations for $\theta \in I$ reduces to the understanding of the dynamics of piecewise contracting affine $2$-intervals maps.
+To perform the dynamical study of these applications we adapt in this $2$-contracting intervals setting a well known re-normalisation procedure, the Rauzy-Veech induction.
+The outcome of this method may be summarised as follows:

-\begin{itemize} \item there is a Cantor set of zero measure of parameters $\theta \in \Omega_{\Gamma}$ for which the associated foliation accumulates on a (transversely) Cantor set; \item the rest of directions in $\Omega_{\Gamma}$ are dynamically trivial. \end{itemize}
+\begin{itemize} \item there is a Cantor set of measure zero of parameters $\theta \in \Omega_{\Gamma}$ for which the associated foliation accumulates to a set which is locally a product of a Cantor set with an interval ; \item other directions in $\Omega_{\Gamma}$ are dynamically trivial. \end{itemize}

 A remarkable corollary of the understanding of the dynamics of the directions in $I$ is the complete description of $\V$: